GigabiteLabs/SenioriOSEngineerCodingChallenge/README.md

 	- each bullet represents 1 requirement
 	- partial points for this category will be awarded by divding 20pts by the number of requirements on the assignment. (ex: 10 requirements == 2pts each)
 - **5 pts**: Basic security hygiene is practiced without exception, including:
-	- All commits are verified using PGP signatures.
+	- All commits are verified using GPG signatures.
 See this guide to setup your local machine for signed commits.
 	- No authentication credentials or API keys are hard-coded in the submission project or framework example project (use env vars for your submission).
 	- No hard-coded URLs (use env vars for your submission).
 	- No blanket enablement of arbitrary loads (don’t change default NSTransportation Security settings to blanket-allow HTTP requests)